-La Enciclopedia Estudiantil Hallazgos is a beginning-level Spanish encyclopedia site, with thousands of articles, illustrations, and maps, and an easy-to-use, bilingual interface.
+La Enciclopedia Estudiantil Hallazgos is a beginning-level Spanish World Book encyclopedia site, with thousands of articles, illustrations, and maps, and an easy-to-use, bilingual interface.

 The Educational Resource Information Center contains more than 2,200 digests along with references for additional information and citations and abstracts from over 1,000 educational and education-related journals.

 Explora is a colorful, mobile-friendly search interface, which includes topic overviews that provide students with a starting point for research; articles, essays, and primary source documents to help students feel successful in their research; and reading level indicators (Lexile® Measures) to simplify discovery of grade-appropriate content